frangdelsolar/idfl/DOCUMENTATION.md

 -   Navigate to `http://localhost:8000/admin`
 -   Login with credentials: `admin`/`admin`
--   You can see the initial data imported from the Excel files.
+-   You can see the initial data imported from the Excel files in the Product tables.
 -   Additionally you can see the logs for the import process during the setup process.

 ### Task 2: Create Product Admin Pages - ✅ Completed